“Siem Reap like a diamond,

 That’s a knock-knock joke by the way.
-Haha
+LOL

-I start this entry with a corny joke and a laugh because Siem Reap was a memorable non-stop laugh trip all day all night with a crazy Japanese traveler Takuma, “Takuma!
+I started this entry with a corny joke, because Siem Reap was a memorable non-stop laugh trip all day all night with a crazy Japanese traveler Takuma, “Takuma!
 Takuma!
 Takuma!”

 The Angkor Wat was like a gem that landed down from the sky.
 Our tuktuk driver drove us to the compound at 4.30 in the morning, I thought it was too early, but people were there earlier than 4.00.
 Tourists from all over the world with long and huge camera lenses lined up waiting for the picture-perfect sunrise at Angkor Wat.
 A misty fog covered it, and the temple turned rustic red the moment the sunrise hit the magnificent temple.
 Oh, I was really melting, the same feeling when I saw Taj Mahal in India.

-The Angkor Wat is just one of the equally amazing temples in the 81-hectare compound.
-Inside the temple were even more beautiful centuries old wall carvings and amazing and beautiful stories of people from the old times.
+The Angkor Wat was just one of the equally amazing temples in the 81-hectare compound.
+Inside the temple was even more beautiful centuries old wall carvings and amazing and beautiful stories of people from the old times.
 Inside the compound were even more detailed carvings and temples that unbelievably amazing.